cyberbotics/webots/docs/discord/technical-questions.md

 Maybe you could try to reset the whole simulation after many robot moves ([https://www.cyberbotics.com/doc/reference/supervisor#wb\_supervisor\_simulation\_reset\_physics](https://www.cyberbotics.com/doc/reference/supervisor#wb_supervisor_simulation_reset_physics)).

 ##### Olivier Michel [cyberbotics] 03/09/2020 07:48:45
-`@IsraelyKush [Deep in GU]`: your question seems to be specific to naoqi and not to Webots.
+`@Deep`: your question seems to be specific to naoqi and not to Webots.
 I am sorry I won't be able to help you.
 You should maybe ask to naoqi experts instead, maybe SoftBank robotics support?

 ##### soheil 03/09/2020 07:21:11
 `@Stefania Pedrazzi` Firstly Thanks for your answer.
 I found out that was because the vector (x, y, z) was not unit length.
 That should not be forgotten.
 And I do reset the node physics.
 But this problem will happen in a long run(for example 1000 times of changing the rotation)  despite it is really less than the last case.
 How do you think I can handle it?